 Robins Kaplan Signs Mansfield Rule to Boost Diversity in Leadership

-The initiative was launched in 2017 by Diversity Lab in collaboration with Bloomberg Law and Stanford Law School.
+The Mansfield Rule was launched in 2017 by Diversity Lab in collaboration with Bloomberg Law and Stanford Law School.
 It was named for Arabella Mansfield, the first woman admitted to the practice of law in the United States.
 The initiative was inspired by the NFL’s Rooney Rule, created by the late Dan Rooney in 2003 and now supported by his son, Art Rooney II, President of the Pittsburgh Steelers and a partner at the law firm Buchanan Ingersoll & Rooney.
-The Rooney Rule requires every NFL team to interview at least one minority candidate for head coach vacancies.
-In the years following its implementation, the number of minorities hired to fill head coach roles doubled.
+The Rooney Rule requires every NFL team to interview at least one person of color for head coach vacancies.
+In the years following its implementation, the league doubled the number of head coaches of color who were hired.
 Robins Kaplan adopted a Rooney Rule for lateral associate positions in 2016 and in the following year, the firm increased its hiring of attorneys of color by 30 percent and LGBTQ attorneys by 13 percent.

 You can find more information on the Mansfield Rule here.